Pick the Right Ground & Reasons for Divorce

 Children – although children are often a sign of a happy and stable family, sometimes children can be the reason for wanting a divorce.
 Often partners approach to parenting and methods on the upbringing of children may differ.
 This can often lead to a complication in the marriage due to the difference in thought and approaches.
 Our family law specialists have experienced and assisted many parents to try and reconcile differences with regards to children to try and save a marriage.
 Associated with this reason of divorce is also children from previous relationships.
 Many parents may react differently to children from the relationship and children from previously relationships.

 Lack of intimacy and love – this is also one of the common reasons for many divorces.
-Couples often.
 Partners often complain of the feeling of living like strangers rather than spouses.
 The root of this is often lack of physical or emotional intimacy as well the lack of love.
 Often actions of kindness are sufficient to show love.

 Addiction – Addiction is a common cause of marital breakdown.
 This often occurs where one partner is addicted to drug or alcohol abuse or even to other issues such as gambling.
 Addiction often impacts the whole family and not just the addict causing it difficult to continue a relationship.
 Addiction can often lead to a traumatic and violence relationship and can be a last straw to ending the marriage together with other reasons.